-By Aaron Lee.
-Last Updated 23rd February 2021.
+By Olivia Adams.
+Last Updated 29th April 2021.
 Welcome to our guide where we will be providing free legal advice on crane accident claims.
 Throughout the duration of this guide, you will find free legal advice regarding making a can accident claim as well as crane accident statistics.
 We aim to answer questions such as “What are the 4 most common crane accidents?” and “How do I know if I could claim?’
 You will also gain a greater understanding of how a personal injury solicitor could offer to handle your claim under a No Win No Fee agreement.

 Working with or around heavy machinery/equipment is not without its risks.
 However, the number of fatalities involving cranes has been seen to decline over recent years thanks to the Health and Safety regulations that are in place.
 With this said, many people die or suffer catastrophic injuries when involved in a crane accident that can be life-changing.

 How we could help with crane accident claims

 If you were injured by a crane accident in the last 3 years and would like to know more about how to go about filing a personal injury claim, at Accident Claims our team of crane accident claims solicitors can explain the procedure involved in this type of claim.
 To find out more please click on the Select a Section below:

 Select A Section